Chris-June/ChatCourse/README.md

 *Tip: “Terminal” is just a text window where you can type commands.
 Don’t panic—we’ll tell you exactly what to type.*

 <img src="docs/screenshots/Terminal.png" alt="Terminal window highlighted for entering commands" width="720" />
 The Terminal is a text window where you type the commands we show.
+This allows you to run commands to install dependencies and start the app.

 ## 3. Get the Project Code